 The sweet connection between Princess Charlotte's new photo and Prince Philip

-Over the weekend, the Duke and Duchess of Cambridge shared an extremely cute picture of their six-year-old daughter, Princess Charlotte, carefully holding a Red Admiral butterfly near their home in Norfolk.
+Over the weekend, the Duke and Duchess of Cambridge shared a sweet picture of their six-year-old daughter, Princess Charlotte, carefully holding a butterfly near their home in Norfolk.

-The snap, taken by mum Kate (obv, seeing as she's a keen photographer) was posted to urge everyone to join the Big Butterfly Count - a national conservation survey to track the population numbers of the insects.
+The snap, which appears to have been taken by mum Kate, was posted to urge everyone to join the Big Butterfly Count – a national conservation survey to track the population numbers of the insects.

 "Save Butterflies are encouraging us all to count these incredible creatures because not only are they beautiful creatures to be around but they are also extremely important.
 Butterflies are vital parts of the ecosystem as both pollinators and components of the food chain," the Cambridges wrote on Instagram.